bexelbie/bexelbie.github.io/_posts/2016-08-12-no-one-hates-your-phone.md

       of turning off a lot of "unnecessary" resource draining features.
       I suspect there is a similar setting for Android.
 However, your mileage may vary, so experiment.
-In my personal use, I find it extend the battery life significantly and reduces my data usage to a trickle.
+In my personal use, I find it extends the battery life significantly and reduces my data usage to a trickle.
 I do find myself missing some the features that are turned off like many push notifications and animation prettiness.